 Where Can I Go to be Evaluated for My Facial Injuries?

 That depends.
 If the injury is severe or it has caused you to become unconscious, you should be evaluated in one of the local emergency rooms.
 Our doctors are on staff at several of the local hospitals and can be called to evaluate you in the hospital.
-If the injury is less severe, you can contact our office and we can evaluate and usually treat you in our office.
-Our offices are equipped to provide care for a wide range of injuries to the face and jaws and we can provide care for patients that includes repair of lacerations, stabilization of loose teeth, and fixation of broken jaws, and the treatment of other injuries.
+If the injury is less severe, you can contact our oral surgery office and we can evaluate and usually treat you in our office.
+Our Houston offices are equipped to provide care for a wide range of injuries to the face and jaws and we can provide care for patients that includes repair of lacerations, stabilization of loose teeth, fixation of broken jaws, and the treatment of other injuries.
 These treatments can be performed under general anesthesia for painless surgery.
-Dr. Weil and Dr. Koo are qualified to provide outpatient anesthesia, analgesia, and state of the art treatment of injuries of the face, jaws and teeth.
+Dr. Weil and Dr. Koo are qualified to provide outpatient anesthesia, analgesia, and state-of-the-art treatment of injuries of the face, jaws, and teeth.
 If you or someone you know has sustained a significant injury that involves the face, the jaws, or the teeth, please contact us for a consultation.

 More to Explore